galaxyproject/training-material/topics/chip-seq/tutorials/estrogen-receptor-binding-site-identification/tutorial.md

 >
 {: .agenda}

-# Quality control and treatment of the sequences
+## Step 1: Quality control and treatment of the sequences

 The first step of any ChIP-Seq data analysis is quality control of the raw sequencing data.